cromanpa94/skinny-bones-jekyll/index.md

 <div class="tile">
   <h2 class="post-title">Research</h2>
-  <p class="post-excerpt">I (usually) combine statistics and bioinformatics to address questions in the interface between ecology and evolution.
-I'm widely interested in climate change, conservation biology, and phylogenetics in general.
-My interests are not taxonomically-restricted </p>
+  <p class="post-excerpt">I use statistics and bioinformatics to address questions in the interface between ecology and evolution.
+Nevertheless, I am also widely interested in understanding phylogenetics, convervation biology, and the effects of climate change on biodiversity at a local and regional scales </p>
 </div><!-- /.tile -->

 <div class="tile">
   <h2 class="post-title">Brief Bio</h2>
-  <p class="post-excerpt"> I was born in the Colombian Andes (Armenia, Quindío) surrounded by stunning landscapes, amazing biodiversity and neat friends!
-I did my undergrad in the Universidad del Valle, in Cali, Colombia. </p>
+  <p class="post-excerpt"> I was born in the Colombian Andes (Armenia, Quindío) surrounded by stunning landscapes and amazing biodiversity!
+I receive my bachelor's degree from Universidad del Valle, in Cali, Colombia.
+I am also very much into photography! <a href="https://youpic.com/photographer/Cromanpa/"></a>. </p>.
 </div><!-- /.tile -->

 <div class="tile">